Choosing The Right Coffee Shop Equipment for Your Coffee Business

 A sugar and creamer station may also be required to be installed or purchase.
 Fixtures include interior and exterior lighting.

 Your Coffee Shop POS Cash Register System

-There are many different POS cash registers available.
-Each have their “Pros & Cons”.
+Every year there seems to be more and more iPad or tablet-based POS registers available.
+Of course, each have their “Pros & Cons” for your particular coffee business.
 We have written a detailed POS recommendation article here.